FilEri007/Vulkan_3d/README.md

 # Vulkan_3d
-A 3D minecraft clone written with Vulkan and Cpp.
+A 3D Vulkan project, written in Cpp.